wildart/logicalc/README.md

 3. Write a grammar rule for a conditional statement (see above grammar for the rule definition).
 Alternative branch is optional.
 4. Use F# conditional expression evaluate corresponding part of the production rule.
 If an alternative branch is not provided and a logical condition of the conditional statement is `false` then whole expression is evaluated to `false`.
 5. Make sure that implemented rule correctly wired with other grammar rule.
+6. Run test script to verify correctness of the expression implementation.

 ## Extra